-Hobby farms in Ontario are defined as: farms that are on 100 acres or less of workable land, contain less than six animals (animals that can be saddled are not included in that count), and generate no more than $8,000 gross income during the year.
-Basically, a hobby farm isn’t going to be your primary income generator but can encompass anything from a small chicken coop and a goat to a larger garden used to stock a booth at a local farmer’s market for the summer season.
+Hobby farms in Ontario are defined as: small farms that are on 100 acres or less of workable land, contain less than six, non-saddled, animals.
+Also, these small farms generally generate no more than $8,000 gross income during the year.
+Hobby farms can range from a large acreage home, to a family farm that creates produce that is sold at the local market on weekends.

-As a hobby farmer, you won’t be using your hobby farm as your full-time job; the majority of your income will come from an off-farm job.
-However, this doesn’t mean that you aren’t still investing a lot of time and money into this project.
-You have to wake up early to feed your animals, water and fertilize your plants, and keep track of harvest times in order to create something out of the plants and animals that you have cared for during the year.
+As a hobby farmer, your farm is a part time investment, in most cases.
+However, this doesn’t mean that you aren’t still investing a lot of time and money into your hobby farm.
+The time invested to waking up early to feed your animals, water/fertilize your plants, keep track of harvest times and animals that you have cared for during the year.

-You might just be using the products of your farm at home to feed yourself and your family, or you could be branching out as a small business to sell your goods at local markets throughout the year.
+The produce made on your family farm may be used to for personal consumption, or you could be branching out as a small business to sell your goods at local markets throughout the year.
 Either way, you want to make sure that you protect your investment with the right hobby farm insurance policy.

 Hobby farm policies help cover the wide range of equipment, buildings, and work that you do on your farm.
 From getting up early to feed and water your goats, chickens, horses, and cows, too careful fertilizing your garden and investing in a greenhouse structure for the winter, there are many ways in which you financially and personally invest in your hobby farm.

 Structures: For starters, hobby farm insurance protects structures.
 If you have a small shed, greenhouse, barn, or other outbuilding that you use for farm equipment, this can be covered under your hobby farm insurance policy.
 You will also need specific coverage for the farm equipment you have, which might include a small tractor in addition to more generic gardening equipment.